jfuruness/bgpy_pkg/README.md

 Thanks to Cameron and Reynaldo for helping out with the refactor

-Thanks to Reynaldo for helping out with lots of type hinting

 Thanks to Dr. Herzberg and Dr. Wang for employing me and allowing this project to be open source

 ## License